 The primary circulation route is the multiple-use Boulder Creek Greenway on the site's north edges.
 A secondary soft surface trail is adjacent to Boulder Creek.
-Boulder Creek Greenway multi-use trail connects multiple park units and is a heavily used within the Boulder Parks system.
+Boulder Creek Greenway's trail connects multiple park units and is heavily used within the Boulder public park system.
 Boulder Creek Greenway was widened in 2017 to accommodate pedestrian traffic.
 A spur pathway was built near the original Ore House.
-The soft surface trail provides direct access to Boulder Creek and extant archeological features including remnants of water line pylons and a portion of the concrete dam.
+The soft surface trail provides direct access to Boulder Creek, near extant archeological features including remnants of water line pylons and a portion of the concrete dam.

-Remnant extant small scale features are along the soft surface trail.
+Remnant small-scale features are along the soft surface trail.
 The soft surface trail varies in width and is rutted in some locations.
 This trail does not meet ADA accessibility requirements.